mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/host_permissions/index.md

 On installation, when you request permissions using this key:

-- Until Firefox 126, requested host permissions weren't displayed in the install prompt.
+- Until Firefox 126, a Manifest V3 extension's requested host permissions weren't displayed in the install prompt.
 From Firefox 127, host permissions listed in `host_permissions` and `content_scripts` are displayed in the install prompt.
 However, if an extension update requests new host permissions, these are not shown to the user.
 See ([Firefox bug 1893232](https://bugzil.la/1893232)).
 - Chrome displays the permissions in the install prompt.
 - Safari doesn't display requested host permissions in the install prompt.